2. Home Improvement Grants in France

 2.5.
 What is the Level of the Home Improvement Grant?

-The level of the other main grant MaPrimeRénov' Décent will vary according to the condition of the property, the type of works, and the circumstances of the applicant.
+The level of the grant MaPrimeRénov' Décent will vary according to the condition of the property, the type of works, and the circumstances of the applicant.

 There are local variations in the rules, and although you may meet the basic eligibility criteria, a grant is not awarded as of right.